viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Updates and Results.md

 +++ Waking up the Blob

 This section details the awakening stage and early development of the blob.
-The purpose of this stage is to "wake up" the blob, which was sent in the form of a sclerotium, make it reach a significant size, while multiplying it over 8 petri dishes (4 ctrl and 4 exp dishes).
+The purpose of this stage is to "wake up" the blob, which was sent in the form of a sclerotium, and make it reach a significant size in order to duplicate it over 8 petri dishes.
+This, because the protocol requires the volunteers to run the experiments over 4 control blobs and compare the results to 4 experimental blobs.

+The above tabs will allow to follow the progress of the different experimental protocols I'll be following, in due time.

+I have been attributed a strain of blob called Badhamia Utricularis, which are mostly slow compared to Physarum Polycephalum, especially in the wake up phase.
+This stage should typically be done over the course of a week, but I expect it to last around 10 days.
+It should not be tedious, as it mainly consists playing the waiting game while ensuring the blob doesn't show any sign of mold.

 Instructions for this stage can be found [here](https://www.cnrs.fr/sites/default/files/download-file/Re%CC%81veil_et_croissance.pdf) (CNRS, french).

 Feel free to right click and open pictures in a new tab for full resolution.

-The above tabs will allow to follow the progress of the different experimental protocols I'll be following.
+<br/><br/>
+<br/><br/>

+## preliminary steps.
+To ensure the highest reliability and reproducibility of results, all volunteers must follow identical waking and rearing conditions.

+This implies making sure we all have an identical experimental space and use the same equipment.
+I will not detail these prerequisites.
+They can be found [here](https://www.cnrs.fr/sites/default/files/download-file/Preparatifs.pdf) (environment, CNRS, French) and [here](https://www.cnrs.fr/sites/default/files/download-file/BlobCNRS_ListeDuMateriel_7.pdf) (equipment, CNRS, French).
+<br/><br/>
+<br/><br/>

 ## Day 1.
 2022.04.23, saturday.
 3:30pm.

 #### Steps.
-1. Take out two boxes from the Petri refrigerator: control box no. 1 and experimental box no. 1.
+1. Take out two petri boxes from the refrigerator: control box no. 1 and experimental box no. 1.
 2. Cut each sclerotium (4) in half.
 3. Briefly dip each sclerotium (8) in a glass of water.
 4. Drain.